axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

  <p>What the&hellip;?</p>

 <h1>Listen!</h1>
- <p>Radical talked to the Itsums in the Foundation House and learned that every time they tried to talk to the Itsums in the Fiat House they were beaten.</p>
+ <p>Radical talked to the few Itsums in the Foundation House and learned that every time they tried to talk to the Itsums in the Fiat House they were beaten.</p>

 <h1>The Radical Foundation</h1>
- <p>Radical thought and thought.
-Eventually it came out with a simple Foundation.
-He knew that people needed time, he knew that they had different cultures and sensitivies.
+ <p>Radical thought and thought and eventually it came out with a simple Foundation, inspired by the Itsums left in the Foundation House.
+It knew that Itsums needed time.
+It knew that they had different cultures and sensitivies.
 But he also knew that they would want to have something that they could change, not dogma.</p>
- <p>Radical also knew the danger of Fiat absorbing the Foundation.
-So the Foundation had to be simple and easy to remember.
-Itsums could ask one another how ideas compared with the Foundation.
-And theyn were reminded to experiment.</p>'
+ <p>Radical also knew the Fiat House might corrupt the Foundation.
+So it made the Radical Foundation very simple and easy to remember.
+The Foundation would encouraged Itsums to ask one another how their ideas compared with the Foundation.
+It would even remind them to experiment.</p>'

 <h1>Nothing New</h1>
- <p>Over time Itsums had identify the problems, but they had not come sith sample solutions.
-It seemed that they had forgotten that Itsums learn better from examples.
-You can build a one-story house or a 20-story building on it, <em>so long as it does not go against the five Radical Foundation</em>,</p>=
+ <p>In the past Itsums had identify many problems tieh the Fiat House, but they had not come with solutions.
+It seemed that they had forgotten that Itsums learn better from examples.</p>
+ <p>You can build a one-story house or a 20-story building on  Radical Foundation, <em>so long as it does not go against its five elements</em>,</p>=
   <div class='_center'>
    <img
     src='/assets/img/pic-the-radical-foundation-with-numbers.svg'
     width='70%'
     alt=''>
   </div>
  <p>If the proposal goes against the Radical Foundaton, then it is just a Fiat organization.
-And Fiat organizations are OK, too, <em>if the co-owners agree to it</em>.</p>
+Fiat organizations are OK, too, <em>if the co-owners agree to it</em>.</p>

 <div style="margin-bottom:1in; width:80%; padding:0 10%; font-family: American Typewriter, serif; ">
  <span style="float:left; " ><a href="https://radicalcompanies.com/2024/08/03/how-it-started">                           &lt; Previous</a></span>